hitachienergy/vagrant-multi-vm-env/README.md

 # Vagrant multi-machine environment

 Config file driven multi-machine environment with NAT network and static IP addresses.
-Uses Hyper-V on Windows and Libvirt on Ubuntu.
+Uses Hyper-V on Windows, Libvirt on Ubuntu and VirtualBox on MacOS.

 Based on the original work found [here](https://github.com/to-bar/vagrant-hyperv-multi-vm-env) and [here](https://github.com/seriva/vm-cluster).